NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Train NeMo RETRO Model
 -----------------------

-Once the training data, retrieval data, KNN index, Faiss index are prepared, we are ready to train the RETRO model.
-In our NeMo implementation, RETRO model can be pre-trained with/without `mu-Transfer <https://openreview.net/pdf?id=Bx6qKuBM2AD>`_ feature.
+Once the training data, retrieval data, KNN index, and Faiss index are prepared, we are ready to train the RETRO model.
+In the NeMo implementation, the RETRO model can be pre-trained with or without the `mu-Transfer <https://openreview.net/pdf?id=Bx6qKuBM2AD>`_ feature.
 We will introduce both ways.

 Option 1: Train the NeMo RETRO model *without* mu-Transfer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^